Carry Forward (Schools)

 - Government Sector Finance Act 2018 (NSW), s4.8, provides that every unused appropriation for an annual reporting period for the NSW Government lapses with the exception of an unused appropriation under section 4.7.

-- NSW Treasury Circular (TC 15/08 – Agency Carry Forwards) outlines the Carry Forward criteria and the assessment and approval process for the various categories of Carry Forwards as part of the State Budget process.
+- NSW Treasury Circular (TPG 22-05 - Carry Forward Policy) outlines the Carry Forward criteria and the assessment and approval process for the various categories of Carry Forwards as part of the State Budget process.

 - School Excellence policy provides direction for schools to lead strategic improvement planning and annual reporting, to self-assess, and undertake external validation using the School Excellence Framework.